Command Line Interface¶

 Argument parsing¶

-The main entrypoint for the application is defined in the main
+The main entrypoint for the application is defined in the main function in the

 main.py module.